Bhagavata Purana: Manuscripts

+Cantos (skandhas) SB 1.1.3 original Sanskrit:

 First Canto

 Consisting of 19 chapters, the first canto opens with an invocation to Krishna and the assertion that the Srimad Bhagatavam, compiled by Vyasadeva, is sufficient alone to realise God.
 The overarching narration begins at the onset of Kali Yuga as a dialogue between Sukadeva Gosvami (the son of Vyasadeva) and a group of sages headed by Saunaka, as they perform a thousand-year sacrifice for Krishna and his devotees in the forest of Naimisaranya.
-Questioned by the sages, topics covered by Suta Gosvami include the:
+Questioned by the sages, topics covered by Suka Gosvami include the: